AIPowerGrid/grid-discord-image-bot/README.md

 When changing your encryption key after deployment the tokens won't be decrypted properly.
 Avoid changing the encryption key after initial setup.
 Disabling encryption at any point will make commands for users who saved their tokens in an encrypted form not work any more.

+## Model Reference Constraints

+The bot now supports enforcing model-specific constraints based on the specifications from the [AIPowerGrid/image-model-reference](https://github.com/AIPowerGrid/image-model-reference) repository.
+This ensures that image generation requests comply with the appropriate parameters for each model, such as:

+- Minimum and maximum steps
+- Recommended cfg_scale
+- Compatible samplers
+- Compatible schedulers

+This feature automatically applies these constraints when a user selects a specific model for image generation, ensuring optimal results with each model.
+The source for model reference data can be configured in the `config.json` file under the `data_sources.model_reference_source` property.

 ## How to update